Yangchen Roy

 Linguist.
 Researcher.
 Teacher.

-I am a linguist fascinated by sentence structure and meaning and how these are generated in the human mind-brain, particularly in the mind-brain of infants and children.
-I study what children’s journey toward adult language tells us about the uniquely human capacity for language, and its intersection with general cognitive mechanisms.
-I am also interested in how child language research can be harnessed to build language tools and games for elementary and adult language classrooms of multilinguals.
-Apart from this, I document and write grammars of lesser-known, endangered, and under-resourced languages.
-The languages I usually draw insights from are ones spoken in a highly linguistically diverse part of the world — the South Asian subcontinent.
-Most are either undocumented, or understudied in experimental and applied linguistics.
+I am a linguist fascinated by sentence structure and meaning and how these are generated and processed in the human mind-brain, particularly in the mind-brain of infants and children, given the sparse and noisy language data they are exposed to (unlike, say, an LLM).
+I study what children’s journey toward adult language reveals about what is and is not uniquely human in our capacity for language, and what the intersection between general cognition and language cognition is.
+I am also interested in how research in linguistics can be harnessed to build language tools and games for multi-lingual, second and foreign language learning.
+Apart from this, I document and write grammars of lesser-known and under-resourced languages.